 Neck pain often presents with impairments in poor flexibility of lower cervical and upper thoracic spine muscles.
 A randomized controlled trial by Ylinel et al demonstrated that manual therapy vs. stretching both improved neck symptoms, with no differences between the groups.
 As a physical therapist, I often perform manual therapy in the clinic, however, this study demonstrates that mobility-based exercises also show benefits.
 Shown here are a few exercises I commonly prescribe in the clinic to improve the mobility of these muscles.

 If you don’t have access to an inversion table or a neck hammock, here is an easy self-neck traction mobilization you can perform.
 You will feel a deep stretch in the back of the neck with this stretch.

-Improving neck coordination and strength has been shown in numerous studies to be effecting in reducing neck pain, cervicogenic headaches, cervicogenic dizziness.
+Improving neck coordination and strength has been shown in numerous studies to be effective in reducing neck pain, cervicogenic headaches, cervicogenic dizziness.
 According to the Neck Pain: Clinical Practice Guidelines – it has been recommended with strong evidence for clinicians to consider cervical stabilization exercises for neck pain.
-Demonstrated here are a few great exercises to help improve activation and strength of muscles surrounding the neck.
+Demonstrated here are a few great exercises to help improve the activation and strength of muscles surrounding the neck.